Skip to content

 Schedule: Tuesday–Sunday: 10:00 – 17:00

-The History Museum from Turda was built in 1943, the patrimony of the museum integrating approximately 30.000 objects representative for all historical periods.
-The first exhibits date from middle Palaeolithic (cave bear skulls, rhinoceros and mammoth teeth), continuing with Neolithic (polished stone axes, weavers), but also with the Bronze era which is very well represented by domestic utensils, tools, weapons, ornaments.
-The collection of the Roman era is best represented by epigraphic and sculptural monuments, as well as architectonic elements – such as capitals, column trunks, column bases.
+In the museum’s patrimony we find 30,000 representative objects for all historical periods.
+The first exhibits date from Middle Paleolithic (cave bear skulls, rhinoceros and mammoth teeth), continuing with Neolithic (polished stone axes, looms), but also with the Bronze era which is very well represented by domestic utensils, tools, weapons, ornaments.
+The collection of the Roman era is best represented by epigraphic and sculptural monuments, architectonic elements – such as capitals, column truncks, column bases discovered especially in the Roman city.